CP0004/post-miner/README.md

 ## 💡 Use Cases

-- Automatically extract product listings from Facebook groups and analyze them with AI
+- Automatically extract product listings from social media and analyze
 - Build smart bots that log in, collect data, and interact with users autonomously
 - Monitor competitor pages and public profiles across social platforms
 - Build custom search engines or classified ad trackers